-At the end of this article I would like to talk about accessibility of data – because some of you prefer on-premise software with all infrastructure in place and data housed at their manufacture.
+At the end of this article, I would like to talk about the accessibility of data – because some of you prefer on-premise software with all infrastructure in place and data housed at their manufacture.

-Having an on-site software isn’t the same as being the owner of your own data and it might turn out, that the only thing you own is a large file of completely useless database.
+Having on-site software isn’t the same as being the owner of your own data, and it might turn out that the only thing you own is a large file of a completely useless database.

-Prodio works differently, because with one click you can export the working history and the list of orders to an Excel file.
-In this way you will keep track of what is currently happening in production with live reports and dashboards as well as get alerts about any anomalies and safety hazards.
+Prodio works differently because, with one click, you can export the working history and the list of orders to an Excel file.
+In this way, you will keep track of what is currently happening in production with live reports and dashboards and get alerts about any anomalies and safety hazards.
 No critical information will ever slip through the cracks, so it will be much easier to secure your data.

 Companies are consistently looking for ways to make their business operations run more smoothly, perform more efficiently, and require less day-to-day management.
-Software should be easy to use and quick to deploy.
-Considering the above we haven’t mentioned other advantages such as lower upfront and operating costs, rapid implementation, flexibility, backup routines and user friendliness.
+The software should be easy to use and quick to deploy.
+Considering the above, we haven’t mentioned other advantages: lower upfront and operating costs, rapid implementation, flexibility, backup routines, and user-friendliness.
 It is no point in boasting about amazing features cause the best way is to try Prodio for yourself and see its benefits.